fabiospampinato/siar/readme.md

 // Extract a single file from an archive -- just like with the "extract" command

 extract ( 'my-archive.siar', 'path/to/file.txt', 'path/to/output_file.txt' );

+// Read a single file from an archive -- like "extract" but it just gives you the file

+const file = read ( 'my-archive.siar', 'path/to/file.txt' );

 // Make an archive from a map of files -- this function works in the browser too